ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Angle Multiplier:** The snap angle multiplier to be applied when the modifier button is pressed.
  * **Snap Delay:** The amount of time required to pass before another snap rotation can be carried out.
  * **Blink Transition Speed:** The speed for the headset to fade out and back in.
 Having a blink between rotations can reduce nausia.
+ * **Axis Threshold:** The threshold the listened axis needs to exceed before the action occurs.
+This can be used to limit the snap rotate to a single axis direction (e.g. pull down to flip rotate).
+The threshold is ignored if it is 0.

 ### Example